Damon Marks: Traveling Guitar Foundation

 In 2009, Damon founded the Traveling Guitar Foundation, a 501(c)(3) nonprofit organization that works to ensure that school children have access to high-quality musical instruments and instruction.
 By partnering with such sponsors as Schecter Guitars, Merida Guitars, and Blackstar Amplification, the foundation donates new instruments to underfunded schools nationally and internationally.
+David Bryan, keyboardist and founding member of Bon Jovi, has served on the Traveling Guitar Foundation's board of directors.
 By 2015, the foundation had equipped 70 schools and 30,000 students with musical equipment.

 Damon Marks talking with students about the importance of music education.

-In early 2013, Damon went on his first celebrity USO tour.

-On October 24, 2014, Marks was presented with a street sign at a ceremony by Mayor Christian Bollwage of the city of Elizabeth, NJ where he grew up.
+In early 2013, Damon went on his first celebrity USO tour.On October 24, 2014, Marks was presented with a street sign at a ceremony by Mayor Christian Bollwage of the city of Elizabeth, NJ where he grew up.

 On May 13, 2016, Marks was presented with a second street sign at a ceremony by Mayor Barbara McMorrow of the city of Freehold, NJ recognizing him for his contributions to the education of our children through his foundation.
 Marks was also presented with a proclamation that on Saturday May 15, 2016, being declared Damon Marks / Traveling Guitar Foundation day.